CHAMBER WORKS

 Published by Kenter Canyon Music (ASCAP)

-Commissioned by Corky
+Originally Commissioned by Corky

-Hale Stoller.
-To be premiered by Marcia
+Hale Stoller. and Premiered by Marcia

-Dickstein of The Debussy Trio in 2002.
+Dickstein of The Debussy Trio in 2002 with the Young Musicians Foundation Orchestra in Beverly Hills, CA.

 Using the orchestration of Ravel's Introduction and